Suicide of Kurt Cobain: Memorial and cremation

-Reactions from Cobain's friends
+Reactions

 Several of Cobain's friends were surprised by his suicide.
 Mark Lanegan, a long-time friend of Cobain, told Rolling Stone: "I never knew Cobain to be suicidal.
 I just knew he was going through a tough time."
 In the same article, Carlson stated that he wished Cobain or someone close to him had told him that the Rome incident was a suicide attempt.
 Danny Goldberg, founder of Gold Mountain Records, refers in his book Dispatches From the Culture Wars: How the Left Lost Teen Spirit to "the crazy Internet rumors that Kurt Cobain had not committed suicide but had been murdered," stating that Cobain's suicide "haunts him every day".

-Anthony Kiedis, lead singer of the Red Hot Chili Peppers, expressed his feelings in his autobiography, Scar Tissue, writing: The news [of Cobain's death] sucked the air out of the entire house, I didn't feel like I felt when Hillel died; it was more like "The world just suffered a great loss."
+Anthony Kiedis, lead singer of Red Hot Chili Peppers, expressed his feelings in his autobiography, Scar Tissue, writing: The news [of Cobain's death] sucked the air out of the entire house, I didn't feel like I felt when Hillel died; it was more like "The world just suffered a great loss."
 Kurt's death was unexpected ...
 It was an emotional blow, and we all felt it.
 I don't know why everyone on earth felt so close to that guy; he was beloved and endearing and inoffensive in some weird way.
 For all of his screaming and all of his darkness, he was just lovable.

 The song "Tearjerker" from the band's One Hot Minute album was written about Cobain.

 A musical hero of Cobain's, Greg Sage, said in an interview: Well, I can't really speculate other than what he said to me, which was, he wasn't at all happy about it, success to him seemed like, I think, a brick wall.
 There was nowhere else to go but down, it was too artificial for him, and he wasn't an artificial person at all.
 He was actually, two weeks after he died, he was supposed to come here and he wanted to record a bunch of Leadbelly covers.
 It was kind of in secret, because, I mean, people would definitely not allow him to do that.
 You also have to wonder, he was a billion-dollar industry at the time, and if the industry had any idea at all of him wishing or wanting to get out, they couldn't have allowed that, you know, in life, because if he was just to get out of the scene, he'd be totally forgotten, but if he was to die, he'd be immortalized.